Dermal Fillers & Injectables

 Essentially, dermal fillers will help the patient to achieve a more youthful look by filling out wrinkles and facial lines in certain areas.
 One of the most important benefits of dermal fillers is the fact that there is no waiting time for result.
 From the moment that a person has the procedure performed they will witness immediate benefits, and there is no prolonged process that requires swelling or bruising to subside.

 Many patients also appreciate the relatively long-lasting results that can be achieved.
-While the length of the results will vary according to each individual case, they can last for an impressive amount of time, sometimes several years.
+While the length of the results will vary according to the type of filler used, they can last for an impressive amount of time, sometimes several years.

 Finally, patients also opt for dermal fillers over alternative injectable procedures like Botox due to the more natural results that the procedure can achieve.
 There is a subtlety to the results achieved by dermal fillers, and it can help a patient to feel comfortable and natural afterward.